InvaderZim85/VersionChanger/README.md

 <!-- /TOC -->

 ## What is the purpose?
 If you want to update the assembly version of a C# program you can do it manually by setting the values in the `AssemblyInfo.cs`.
 But when you have to do it manually the danger is great that you forget it.
 It's happened to me a lot.
 I've build my application and shipped it to the customers and then I noticed that I forgot to update the version number.
 So I had to go back to Visual Studio, update the version number and so on.
 Because of that I've created this small console application which will update the version number automatically.
-If installed the *VersionChanger* as a pre-build event to my project to I don't have to worry about the version number anymore.
+I've installed the *VersionChanger* as a pre-build event to my project and now I don't have to worry about the version number anymore.

 ## Configuration
-The program offers you the possibility to specify the format of the version number, the path of your *AssemblyFile* or the version number to use.
+The program offers you the possibility to specify some settings to customize the version number a little bit.

 The following settings can currently be made
 - The type of the version number (default: Days of the year, see [Version type](#version-type))